idleberg/svelte-crossorigin-store/README.md

 ## Demo

-This repository contains a demo application of a classic counter that synchronizes its state across three origins.
+This repository contains a demo application of a classic counter that synchronizes its state across three origins: the parent page and two iFrames running on different ports.

 To launch the application, run the following: